 As a volunteer in Iraq, you’ll have the opportunity to help in a wide variety of areas, such as human rights, construction, education, gender equality, humanitarian aid, and community development.

 At Go Overseas, we strive to provide the most comprehensive program listings available, with reviews to help you choose the right volunteer abroad program for you.
-Unfortunately, at this time we do not have programs we feel comfortable suggesting if you want to volunteer in Syria.
-You can read the rest of this guide to volunteering in Syria, which includes some global organizations recommendations to start researching volunteer alternatives, use the search page to look for programs, or consider volunteering in a neighboring country to support volunteer efforts in the region around Syria.
-Good countries to consider as alternatives to volunteering in Syria include Jordan, Turkey, Greece, and Lebanon.
+Unfortunately, at this time we do not have programs we feel comfortable suggesting if you want to volunteer in Iraq.
+You can read the rest of this guide to volunteering in Iraq, which includes some global organizations recommendations to start researching volunteer alternatives, use the search page to look for programs, or consider volunteering in a neighboring country to support volunteer efforts in the region around Iraq.
+Good countries to consider as alternatives to volunteering in Iraq include Jordan, Turkey, Greece, and Lebanon.

 Due to the aftermath of the U.S. invasion of Iraq, there are opportunities for a variety of different volunteer programs throughout the country.
 Depending on your interests and skills, you could work in areas like teaching English, providing child care and basic support services for families, collecting and distributing food and supplies in refugee camps, or helping provide medical care.
 Major work is in the general areas of humanitarian aid and community development is needed.